Karem1986/Redux_React_Kittens/PLAN.md

 3. Transfer state to redux
      - setup [x]
-     -  Create reducer for the state we are going to use (if it doesn't exist yet) [x] -create action to feed the data into the store --feed/actions.js [] -create action to save the data into redux [] -import it into homepage.js []
+     -  Create reducer for the state we are going to use (if it doesn't exist yet) [x] -create action to feed the data into the store --feed/actions.js [x] -create action to save the data into redux [x] -import the selector AND the action into homepage.js [] -Display products:
-     -Display products:
-     -create selector []
+     -create selector [x]
-     -implement useSelector []
+     -implement useSelector [x]